What You Should Know About Dreadlocks

 What you put in your Body will Reflect in your Dreadlocks

-What you consume or put in your body will reflect in your dreadlocks.
+Furthermore, what you consume or put in your body will reflect in your dreadlocks.
 Smoking and alcohol consumption can deplete your system of vitamin C which hydrates all the cells of the body.
 Eating the foods that nourish your body within, and applying natural plant oils or derivatives to hair will strengthen your dreadlocks and protect it from breakage.

 There is a certain pride that comes with wearing dreadlocks.
 Subsequently, cultivating one’s own, natural resources produces this sense of pride.
 Dreading your hair is the process of developing the art wherein you are the medium.